In South Sudan, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

 HI is improving access to basic rehabilitation services and offering training to health and social workers, nurses, rehabilitation professionals, and caregivers.
 HI has also established a rehabilitation room at Bor Hospital and distributed mobility devices.
 These rehabilitation services are being delivered at the hospital, as well as in remote communities where basic rehabilitation services and wound care services are being provided.
 Beneficiaries of this project also benefit from individualized case-management where the organization supplies each person with the means to support themselves financially and participate in society.

 This project benefits 1,000 victims or people with disabilities, ten health workers, as well as staff at Yei hospital, and two primary health centers.

 Mental Health Project: "Touching Minds, Raising Dignity"

-Handicap International is enhancing the social and civil participation of people living with mental health disorders in South Sudan by reforming the structure of the Mental Health policy at a national level.
+HI is enhancing the social and civil participation of people living with mental health disorders in South Sudan by reforming the structure of the Mental Health policy at a national level.
 By providing financial, organizational, educational, and operational support to workers in the psychiatric unit of Juba Teaching Hospital and the detention authorities of Juba prison, the organization will guarantee that mental health patients receive proper support and rehabilitation.

 At least 3,000 people affected by psychiatric disorders and psychological suffering in the Juba region, 100% of people with mental health disorders confined to Juba prison, 100% of the medical staff in the prison's psychiatric cells, at least ten professional staff from the psychiatric unit at Juba Teaching Hospital, and six community workers will benefit from this project.